George Gear: Career

-Time in Federal Parliament
+Federal Parliament

 Gear was Government Whip from May 1990 to March 1993.
 During this time he was a member of the House Standing Committee on Finance and Public Administration which conducted an extensive Inquiry into Australia's banking system.
 He was also Chairman of the House Privileges Committee.

 In 1991 Gear led a parliamentary delegation to the United Nations General Assembly in New York between September and December.
 He was attached to the Australian mission and worked as a part of their team in negotiations, speeches and chairing meetings as required.

 In March 1993, Gear was elected to the ministry and was appointed Assistant Treasurer in the Second Keating Ministry.
 He represented Australia at the Bank for Reconstruction and Development in London, The World Bank and International Monetary Fund in Washington, The Asia Development Bank in Nice, the Pacific Forum in Port Moresby and the annual bilateral talks with the Japanese Government in Tokyo.